 Seatpost: Cannondale SAVE – $199 on Amazon

 In terms of rider comfort, a flex seatpost is the ultimate upgrade.
 Bike frames require upwards of 500N of force to flex one vertical millimetre, translating to barely a millimetre of travel when you apply your body weight to a frame.
-On the other hand, a carbon seatpost like the Syntace P6 requires well under 100N of force to travel the same distance.
-This results in more than 5mm of vertical flex when you’re simply sitting on the saddle.
+On the other hand, a carbon seatpost like the Syntace P6 requires well under 100N of force to travel the same distance, translating to more than 5mm of vertical flex when you’re simply sitting on the saddle.
 This allows a great reduction in road buzz, and with 20mm of total flex, the seatpost will absorb big hits on any dirt roads.
 Read all the nitty-gritty on seatposts HERE.

 Accessories – $420